cakebread/radiox/README.md

 RadioX can be put into request mode where listeners cand send SMS text messages or Jabber IMs to search for and request songs.

-At this time, RadioX consists of a Cuisine fab file for provisioning and deploying Airtime and Icecast2, broadcasting sample songs out of the box.
-It's easily installed using Vagrant on your local machine.

 I would love to develop a Django front-end for Airtime to be an alternate front-end for the existing php one that comes with it and contribute it back to Airtime, if they wish.
 This is low priority, as the php one works great, it would just be a pleasure to hack on a Python front-end.

-Ok, this is "README-driven" development, so these features aren't all implemented yet.
-Here is what you can do today with the Cuisine fab file:
+Ok, this is "README-driven" development, so these features aren't all implemented yet, but here is what you can do today with the Cuisine fab file:

  * Install an Ubuntu 12.04 system on a VirtualBox locally via Vagrant with a running Airtime installation, already streaming music.

- * A Django / Mezzanine app installed locally ready to set up with show schedules, current playing info live from the stream, etc.:w
+ * A Django / Mezzanine app installed locally ready to set up with show schedules, current playing info live from the stream, etc.